 Licensing and Credentialing for Arizona L&D Contracts

-Because Arizona is a compact state, travelers holding a compact home-state RN license can take Arizona assignments without applying for a separate license — often what lets you start in weeks instead of months.
+Because Arizona is a compact state, travelers holding a compact home-state RN license can take Arizona assignments without applying for a separate license, which is often what lets you start in weeks instead of months.
 If your home state isn’t in the compact, you’ll apply to the Arizona State Board of Nursing by endorsement, so start that paperwork early.
 Our compact nursing license guide breaks down how compact privileges work.
-L&D contracts are also credential-specific — units want intrapartum-ready nurses, not just OB-adjacent experience.
-Here’s what Arizona facilities generally expect:
+L&D contracts are also credential-specific; units want intrapartum-ready nurses rather than OB-adjacent experience.
+Arizona facilities generally want to see:

-• ACLS: Standard on most L&D contracts and current before you start
+- ACLS: On most L&D contracts, current before you start

-• NRP (Neonatal Resuscitation Program): Essentially required — you’re the one at the warmer when a newborn needs help, so units expect it current
+- NRP (Neonatal Resuscitation Program): Essentially required, because the traveler at the warmer is you.
+Units expect it current

-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s US-based credentialing team double-checks every requirement before you accept a contract and moves the paperwork so nothing slips.
 Questions about credentialing for a specific Arizona program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Arizona Compares for L&D Travelers

-Arizona checks a lot of boxes for L&D travelers.
-Start with the compact license: hold one and you can usually start fast instead of waiting on a board application — a real advantage when units need intrapartum coverage now.
+Arizona covers a lot of ground for L&D travelers.
+Start with the compact license: hold one and you can usually start fast instead of waiting on a board application, a real advantage when units need intrapartum coverage now.
 Then there’s the volume.
 The Phoenix metro’s growth keeps births high and high-risk OB concentrated in regional programs, so you’re rarely scrambling for your next contract; you get to pick between large academic women’s and children’s programs and busier community delivery units depending on the case mix and call you want.
-Arizona does have a state income tax, so don’t bank on a no-tax bump like you’d see in a couple of other states — but the lower cost of living across several metros means your stipend can still stretch further than the gross number suggests.
+Arizona does have a state income tax, so don’t bank on a no-tax bump like you’d see in a couple of other states.
+Even so, the lower cost of living across several metros means your stipend can still stretch further than the gross number suggests.

-Now factor in the lifestyle, because over a 13-week stretch it adds up.
-Arizona is a stunner if you like the outdoors — desert hikes around Phoenix and Scottsdale, saguaro country and sky-island ranges near Tucson, and a few hours north you’ve got Sedona’s red rocks and the Grand Canyon.
+Off the clock, Arizona is a stunner if you like the outdoors.
+Desert hikes around Phoenix and Scottsdale, saguaro country and sky-island ranges near Tucson, and a few hours north you’ve got Sedona’s red rocks and the Grand Canyon.
 Winters are mild enough to be outside year-round, though the summer heat is the real deal, so most travelers chase shaded trails and early mornings from June through September.
-Cost of living swings by metro — Scottsdale runs pricier than Tucson or parts of Mesa.
-Bottom line for L&D: steady volume, real clinical variety, and a stipend that goes further than the sticker price.
+Cost of living swings by metro; Scottsdale runs pricier than Tucson or parts of Mesa.
+The L&D takeaway: steady volume, real clinical variety, and a stipend that goes further than the sticker price.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an L&D contract — call tolerance, location, pay targets, whether you want a unit that covers C-sections or a high-risk antepartum focus — and they match you with open assignments.
-You get one recruiter who stays with you through the whole contract, so you’re not re-explaining your situation to a new voice every time you call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech and saw the corners other agencies cut — recruiters who ghost you, pay that doesn’t add up, credentialing left to the last minute — so he built Junxion to not pull that stuff.
+Junxion turns the travel process into a plan instead of a scavenger hunt.
+You connect with a recruiter, tell them what you’re after in an L&D contract, whether that’s call tolerance, location, pay targets, a unit that covers C-sections, or a high-risk antepartum focus, and they match you with open assignments.
+You keep one recruiter for the duration, so your story never has to be retold to a stranger mid-contract.
+The founder spent years on assignment as a surgical tech and saw the corners other agencies cut.
+Recruiters who ghost you.
+Pay that doesn’t add up.
+Credentialing left to the last minute.
+Junxion exists so you don’t deal with any of that.

-You also get full pay transparency.
-Every package comes with a complete breakdown — base rate, each stipend, and exactly how any call pay works — so there’s no guessing and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Pay transparency runs through everything: every package comes with a complete breakdown showing base rate, each stipend, and exactly how any call pay works, so there’s no guessing and no bait-and-switch.
+A US-based credentialing team tracks your deadlines so you can focus on the work.
 When you’re ready to look at live L&D contracts in Arizona, talk to a Junxion recruiter and let’s match your labor and delivery background with the right unit.

 What to Know Before You Go

-Every L&D unit runs its own monitoring system, induction protocols, epidural workflows, and emergency response for things like PPH and shoulder dystocia, so plan on your first week involving a lot of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can hold your own through a busy delivery board.
+Every L&D unit runs its own monitoring system, induction protocols, epidural workflows, and emergency response for things like PPH and shoulder dystocia, so give yourself permission to ask a lot of questions in week one.
+Even seasoned travelers do, and the team warms up fast once they see you can hold your own through a busy delivery board.
 Get your RN license, NRP, ACLS, EFM documentation, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-And ask about the call schedule and response time upfront — if a contract carries call, it usually comes with a window you need to make, so it shapes where you live.
+And ask about the call schedule and response time upfront, because a contract with call usually comes with a window you need to make, and that decides where you should live.

 FAQs: Labor and Delivery Travel Nurse Jobs in Arizona